ppy/osu-wiki/wiki/osu-wiki_contribution_guide/en.md

   - This will commit the changes through your branch directly.

 - **"Create a New Branch"**
-  - Automatically creates a Branch for your edits.
+  - Automatically creates a branch for your edits.
 A commit and a branch with a default name (normally, it would be called ``username : patch-1``) would be created.

 Pick an option and click "Commit Changes".